 In general, the daily recommendation of fiber for women over 50 is 21 grams.
 While many women can achieve this through their diet, if you’re reading this article, chances are that you feel like you need extra fiber.
-If you’re dealing with a digestion issue or simply find it hard to get enough fiber solely through food, this where fiber supplements can help.
+If you’re dealing with a digestion issue or simply find it hard to get enough fiber solely through food, this is where fiber supplements can help.
 While fiber supplements are not meant to be your primary source of fiber (supplements are intended to be taken alongside a balanced diet), when factors like age, improper absorption of nutrients, or disorders like ulcerative colitis and irritable bowel syndrome are taken into account, you may find fiber supplements are your saving grace.

 As with any new dietary change, be sure you consult your doctor before adding a fiber supplement to your daily routine.
 But if you’re interested in more information on what’s out there, keep going.
 Scroll down for the best fiber supplements for women over 50.

 We write about products we think our readers will like.
 If you buy them, we get a small share of the revenue from the supplier.